the-vegetarian-vampire/CS50P---Patient-Registration-System/README.md

 5. (5) Delete patient

 ### Main()

-is a choice menu which takes user input in the range of 1-5 and passes in a function dependent on user choice.
+is a __choice__ __menu__ which takes user input in the range of 1-5 and passes in a function dependent on user choice.
 If an incorrect integer or string is entered, main will reprompt the user for correct input.
-However, "Q", will exit the program via sys.exit.
+However, `"Q"`, will exit the program via `sys.exit`.

 <img width="129" alt="Screen Shot 2022-12-23 at 4 36 49 PM" src="https://user-images.githubusercontent.com/105305546/209407602-925d37a0-5843-4882-976e-9e4e4c0be18b.png">